limingth/myRoR/2-work-with-psql.md

 	ERROR:  relation "dvdrental" does not exist
 	LINE 1: select * from dvdrental;
 	                      ^
-	limingth=#
 	limingth=# \q
 	limingth@gmail ~$

-* the reason here is we didn't use -d dbname argument to psql
+* the reason here is we didn't use "-d dbname" argument to psql command

 		limingth@gmail ~$ psql -d dvdrental
 		psql (9.3.1)
 		Type "help" for help.
+		dvdrental=#

 * notice here the prompt is changed